museHD/MultiDefine/README.md

-# Vocab List Gen
+# Vocabulary List Generator
- Creates a vocabulary list
+📝Compiles the definitions of multiple words into a single list